malciller/c_stuf/tcp/readme.md

 - Subscribe to specified data streams
 - Start a WebSocket server on port 9000
 - Begin broadcasting received data to connected clients

-### Running the Web Client

-1. Open `index.html` in a web browser
-2. The client will automatically connect to the WebSocket server
-3. Add widgets to display different types of data:
-   - Telemetry widgets (gauges, counters, histograms)
-   - Balance widgets
-   - Log viewers
-   - System status displays

 ## Data Streams